Under Lock and Key: A Proof System for a Multimodal Logic: Examples

 Notice that this modality \(\IntProv{}\) is not really an `inclusion.'
 For example, we are not able to prove \(\Modify[\IntProv{}]{\varphi} \to \varphi \At{\ClMode}\).
 In fact, this formula need not even be well-formed!
 To form \(\IsWff{\Modify[\IntProv{}]{\varphi}}<\ClMode>\) we must have that \(\IsWff{\varphi}<\IntMode>\), and concluding that \(\IsWff{\varphi}<\ClMode>\) from that assumption is a non-trivial metatheorem about the logic.

 In the classical mode we may infer that

-That is: in the classical mode we can infer that it is either true or false that \(\phi\) is intuitionistically provable.
-Thus, the classical mode of this logic can be seen as a place where one may reason about provability in intuitionistic logic!
+That is: in the classical mode we can infer that it is either true or false that \(\phi\) is intuitionistically true or false.
+Thus, the classical mode of this logic can be seen as a place where one may reason about truth in intuitionistic logic!
+Alternatively, the modality $\Modify[\IntProv{}]{-}$ can be seen as internalising some metatheoretic notion of provability, or even a translation from intuitionistic to classical logic.